MetthewB/NX-414-Team-16/README.md

 Project for the 2025 NX-414 - Brain-like computation and intelligence course (Arnault Stähli, Matthieu Beylard-Ozeroff, Francesco Ceccucci)

+Please download our DenseNet201 here: https://drive.google.com/drive/folders/1RMFtDjMh7rq9Nh-BxOjJjslNARcA2nBk?usp=sharing

 This .zip file contains:

 - test.ipynb: this file is shows the results of our best model
 - code.ipynb: the code for all the models we tried to train to predict the neural activity
 - Report.pdf: the detail of our investigation methods and our findings
 - models/DenseNet201.pth: the weights of our best model.
-Those are used to produce the results of test.ipynb that evaluates our DenseNet201 model
+Those are used to produce the results of test.ipynb that evaluates our DenseNet201 model.
+The model is not in the folder because of the size limit of this folder.
+It is accessible here: https://drive.google.com/drive/folders/1RMFtDjMh7rq9Nh-BxOjJjslNARcA2nBk?usp=sharing

 Important notes: